wolfgangmeyers/nomulus/docs/rde-import-usage.md

 of which resources were read from file, which were imported, which had already existed before the import, and which failed to import.

+## Known Limitations

+Currently the ID of all registrars in the escrow file must match those that are already configured in the registry.
+Future work is planned to map between different internal and external registrar IDs by using the IANA IDs, which are always consistent between registries.